How Long Does a Tree Permit Take in Toronto?

 Published March 11, 2026 | Bylaws & Permits | Toronto Tree Services

-Calendar showing the Toronto tree removal permit timeline of 30 business days under Chapter 813
+Calendar showing the Toronto tree permit timeline for a private tree application

 Toronto Tree Permit Timeline at a Glance

-• Arborist assessment and report preparation: 1 to 2 weeks
+• Independent arborist assessment and report preparation: Often 1 to 2 weeks, depending on availability and complexity

 The Typical Timeline Step by Step